RobMeades/nginx_https_reverse_proxy_to_lan/README.md

 - Ask them to e-mail their `devicename` to you.

-- Generate a password-protected private key for that user, a Certificate Signing Request to go with it, and then generate the actual certificate, with something like (filling in `devicename` in the `Organisation Name` field and their e-mail address in the `E-mail Address` field of the Certificate Signing Request, leaving the rest empty by just entering `.`):
+- Generate a password-protected private key for that user, a certificate signing request to go with it, and then generate the actual certificate, with something like (filling in `devicename` in the `Organisation Name` field and their e-mail address in the `E-mail Address` field of the certificate signing request, leaving the rest empty by just entering `.`):

   ```
   openssl genrsa -des3 -out devicename.key 4096